shahnawazkhan11/scrapperInstagram/README.md

 This project allows you to **automatically fetch and download Instagram videos** (posts or reels) from a given hashtag using `Selenium` and `yt_dlp`.

-> ⚠️ **For educational purposes only.
-Do not use to violate Instagram’s Terms of Service.**

 ---